Mamena2020/nodemi/README.md

    - Noted

-   All routers that have the locale middleware will have the locale Code on req, accessible via req.locale.
+   All routers that using `LocalePass` will have the locale Code on req, accessible via `req.locale`.

 # Seeder